aczietlow/hugo-blog/content/notes/2025/week-7.md

   - weekly_notes
 ---

+This was suppose to be the new week of digital minimalism and the start

 - visited a good friend in the hospital
 - went to a 1yr old birthday party of some good friends
 - had dinner with Mom while I was in town